jkurthoconnor/language-specific-problems/assess109/fluency_drills.md

 ```

 ### "iterate through the array and print successive 'chunks' of n consecutive elements.
 Next print only the 2nd element in each chunk.
-Bonus: do so manually."
+Bonus: do so manually.
+No chunk may contain less than n elements."

 ```ruby
 array = [1, 3, 4, 5, 7, 8]